Powerlearnproject/se-day1-assignment-Neriah333/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Idea generation.
-Requirements Gathering: Defining the software's purpose, functionality, and constraints based on user needs.
+Requirements analysis: Defining the software's purpose, functionality, and constraints based on user needs.
 Design: Creating the architecture, user interface, and technical specifications of the software.
 Implementation (Coding): Writing the actual code based on the design.
 Testing: Verifying that the software meets the requirements and is free of defects.